 Getting the grind size just right is crucial for making a great cup of pour over coffee!

 Since its a manual brewing method you can experiment with the ratio, but as a general rule, use a 15-17:1 water to coffee ratio.
 This means for every 1 gram of coffee, use 15-17 grams of water.

 If you want to get really specific, a 1:16 coffee to water ratio is often considered the perfect pour over ratio by experts and baristas.

 Pour Over Price

 A common pour-over brewer can be bought at the price of $30-$60, depending on the quality of the glass.
-That said, you can also get a pour-over brewer in ceramic or stainless steel for $30 – $40.
+That said, you can also get a pour-over brewer in plastic for as low as $15 like the V60.

 Pour Over Cleaning